Code-Institute-Submissions/safetree/README.md

 #### Fonts

 For the title/headings I chose ['Norwester' by Jamie Wilson](https://www.fontsquirrel.com/fonts/norwester).
 The mix of small and large uppercase letters is 'child-friendly' in terms of typography.
-It has an appearance of being hand-crafted whilst also being reminiscent of old western 'adventure' films, which fits with the theme.
+It has the appearance of being hand-crafted whilst also being reminiscent of old western 'adventure' films, which fits with the theme.

 For the paragraph font I chose ['Roboto' font by Christian Robertson](https://fonts.google.com/specimen/Roboto).
-A clean and legible all purpose sans-serif font.
+A clean and legible all-purpose sans-serif font.

 #### Colour Scheme

 **Primary Colour** | #20503C | a dark, mossy green inspired by Ireland and nature

-**Secondary Colour** | #F1AE42 | a golden yellow, to represent sunlight, offer good contrast to the primary green and to brighten up the page without being too harsh
+**Secondary Colour** | #F1AE42 | a golden yellow, to represent sunlight, and offer a good contrast to the primary green and to brighten up the page without being too harsh

 **White Colour** | #F8F8F8 | a softer white colour to prevent harshness in the blank spaces of the page and improve readability